Skip to Content

 Because the loaves freezes really well, I often make a pair of baguettes each time I need to feed my sourdough starter.

-Set the dough aside to ferment for 3-5 hours.
-Cover the bowl and chill overnight.
+• Set the dough aside to ferment for 3 hours.

 A timeline for making Sourdough Baguettes: